 From the 1900s onwards, the image of Zwarte Piet transformed into the blackface minstrel type that (most) people hate today.
 Sometimes, he wore a fez or a turban.
 But he always had huge red lips, a poorly maintained frizzy afro, and large golden earrings.
 His painted-on skin color was also black as night.

 Annual demonstrations in the 1990s and 2010s caused a snail-paced culture shift.
 While some regions experimented with Rainbow Petes (who were painted green, blue, and purple), most chose to go with a Sooty Pete (Roetveegpiet).
 This new Pete is no longer Black; instead, it is a white person covered in soot.

-That is because proponents of the traditional blackface version often use the illogical rhetoric that the character is black due to the soot from the chimneys.
-Why their clothes remain clean and colorful while their skin is “blacked by soot” continues to be up for debate.
+The soot element is added because proponents of the traditional blackface version often use the illogical rhetoric that the character is black due to the soot from climbing in and out of chimneys.
+Strangely, while their skin is “blacked by soot”, their clothes remain clean and colorful; but this continues to be up for debate.

 In 2018, the Sinterklaasjournaal showed a mix of traditional blackface and Sooty Petes.
 By 2019, they had completely switched over to Sooty Petes only.
 The 2019 national arrival of Sinterklaas also featured Roetveegpieten exclusively.